 1. Turn out the manual tilt release valve 3 turns counterclockwise.
 This allows manual tilting of the outboard.
 Tilt the outboard to the desired position and tighten the manual tilt release valve.

 AUXILIARY TILT SWITCH

-This switch can be used to tilt the outboard up or down using the power trim system.
+The auxiliary tilt switch can be used to tilt the outboard up or down using the power trim system.